DreaSmizz/free-genai-bootcamp-2025/sentence-constructor/claudeai/prompt.md

 - Talk about the vocabulary but try to leave out the Japanese words because the student can refer to the vocabulary table.
 - Reference the <file>considerations-examples.xml</file> for good consideration examples

+## Teacher Tests

+Please read this file so you can see more examples to provide better output
+<file>japanese-teaching-test.md</file>

 Student Input: Did you see the raven this morning?
 They were looking at our graden.